zbrookle/avionix_airflow/docs/source/api/options.rst

 :mod:`avionix_airflow`'s configuration can be changed by using option objects.
-For the local implementation most settings will not need to be changed, but for cloud implementations many will likely need to be set, in particular the AwsOptions.
+For the local implementation most settings will not need to be changed, but for cloud implementations many will likely need to be set, in particular the :mod:`AwsOptions` and :mod:`AirflowOptions`.

 .. automodule:: avionix_airflow
     :noindex: